eoadefila/School_of_Banking_Excellence_Dataleum_Data_analytics_project/README.md

 ![](slide_1.PNG)
 Good day all, Ahmed and I will be presenting to your the report from the analysis Office supply deataset with the title: "DESCRIPTIVE & DIAGNOSTIC ANALYSIS OF A STATIONERY INDUSTRY FOR YEAR 2014".
 ![](slide_2.PNG)
+Answering business objective rest upon the following KPI:  the report on all products sold between January and December 2014, showing number of sales, sales proportions and financial performance.
+Ensure your analysis can be used to determine whether there is growth or decline on any of the product lines
 ![](slide_3.PNG)
 ![](slide_4.PNG)
 ![](slide_5.PNG)